-We estimate that the net proceeds from the sale of 5,500,000 shares of our common stock in this offering will be approximately \$159.6 million at the assumed public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$183.7 million at the assumed public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of million at the assumed public offering price of \$ shares of our common stock in this offering will be approximately \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$ million at the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed public offering price of \$31.01 per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on July 2, 2020, would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$5.2 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
+Each \$1.00 increase (decrease) in the assumed public offering price of \$ per share, the last reported sale price of our common stock on the Nasdaq Global Select Market on , 2020, would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same.
 We may also increase or decrease the number of shares we are offering.
-Each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$29.1 million, assuming the assumed public offering price stays the same.
+Each increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$ million, assuming the assumed public offering price stays the same.
 We do not expect that a change in the offering price or the number of shares by these amounts would have a material effect on our intended uses of the net proceeds from this offering, although it may impact the amount of time prior to which we may need to seek additional capital.